 Technology

-ABX: a novel solution for recovering clean water from high salinity brines.
+Recover clean water from high salinity brines

 How we work